hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter13.md

 A set of equivalence rules is said to be `minimal` if no rule can be derived from any combination of the others.

-in a `histogram,` the values for the attribute are divided into a number of ranges, and with each range, the histogram associates the number of tuples whose attribute value lies in that range.
+In a `histogram,` the values for the attribute are divided into a number of ranges, and with each range, the histogram associates the number of tuples whose attribute value lies in that range.

-an `equi-width histogram` divides the range of values into equal-sized ranges, whereas an `equi-depth` histogram adjusts the boundaries of the ranges such that each range has the same number of values.
+An `equi-width histogram` divides the range of values into equal-sized ranges, whereas an `equi-depth` histogram adjusts the boundaries of the ranges such that each range has the same number of values.

 We outline below how to estimate the sizes of the results of other relational-algebra operations: